damianhakert/damianhakert.github.io/source/posts/2016-06-03-ssg-overview-gitlab-pages-part-1-dynamic-x-static.html.md

 These additional steps, necessary for dynamic websites, increase the time for the user to receive the HTTP response from the server with the requested page (URL).
 And nobody likes waiting.

-Server resources are also affected by dynamic websites, as the content of that website is never ready.
-So, for each HTTP request, the same content needs to be constructed again and again.
-These all require time from the server's [CPUs][wiki-cpu], as well as disk access time from the hard drive<sup>[1](#1)</sup>.
-Depending on the server and the hosting plan you choose, going over the CPU limits assigned for you level of hosting may even result in a [temporary account suspension][cpu-limit] if the usage is severe enough.
+Server resources are also affected by dynamic websites as for each HTTP request, the same content needs to be constructed again and again.

 There's another main advantage of static over dynamic sites.
 Static pages don't process user data, circumventing a major security issue related to dynamic web applications: user privacy.
 If the users don't send any data to your server, there is no data to be stolen.

- <a name="1"></a>

-**Note 1:** See the section [Static websites save on resources][static-x-dynamic-overview] of this third-party article for reference.
-{: .note}

 ## Conclusion